 Are you reconsidering the choice of entity for your business?
 These are several factors to consider when converting from a C corporation to an S corporation.
 Here are four of them.

-The third estimated tax payment deadline is coming up.
+The fourth estimated tax payment deadline for 2020 is coming up.
 Here are the details of when it is and whether you’re required to make a payment.

 Medical and dental costs are expensive and it’s hard to get a tax deduction for them.
 But you may qualify by including every eligible expense allowed.
 Here’s what it takes to get a deduction and how you might be able to benefit by moving certain expenses into 2020.

 Have you been contributing enough to your employer’s 401(k) plan or Roth 401(k)?
 Here are the contribution limits for this year and the recently announced limits for 2021.